codephilwrites/codephilwrites.github.io/README.md

 - I communicate best via diagrams, metaphors, and real-world parallels (NFL analogies likely).
 - I favour asynchronous tools and clear, complete communication.
 I’ll try to give you everything you need in one message.
 - I default to optimism and forward momentum, but I value dissent and devil’s advocacy.

+### ⚖️ Strength of Feeling Scale

-- I sometimes use a **Conviction Scale (1–10)** ⚖️ to signal how strongly I feel about something.
+I sometimes use a **Strength of Feeling Scale Scale (1–10)** ⚖️ to signal how strongly I feel about something.
 A “2” means I’ll go with the flow.
 A “9” means I care a *lot* and might be harder to sway.
 If I add `4/10` to a message or converstion this is me telling you how strong my conviction is.

----

-## 💬 Communication Preferences

-- 🕒 My, typical, core working hours are:
-  - **Mon**: 07:30 – 17:00 (Forum 5)🏢
-  - **Tue**: 07:30 – 17:00 (Forum 5)🏢
-  - **Wed**: 08:30 – 17:30 (Forum 5)🏢
-  - **Thu**: 07:30 – 17:00 (Forum 5)🏢
-  - **Fri**: 09:00 – 16:30 (Remote)🏠

-- 📍 I prefer:
-  - In-person meetings on Mon–Thu
-  - Virtual meetings on Fri
-  - Teams over email
-  - Late meetings over early ones
-- ✈️ Once a month I work from La Villiaze, on Guernsey.
-Ask me when I'm next there and we can schedule some time.

-- 📧 If I message outside your hours, I don’t expect a response until you’re back online.
-I respect your boundaries and assume you’ll respect mine.

 ---

 ## 🔄 Working With Me When…